The Ah-Counter

 Toastmasters International defines the purpose of the Ah-Counter as follows: “The purpose of the Ah-Counter is to note any overused words or filler sounds used as a crutch by anyone who speaks during the meeting.
 Words may be inappropriate interjections, such as and, well, but, so and you know.
 Sounds may be ah, um or er”

 The Ah-Counter helps us to improve our ability to listen to ourselves and to really take notice of how we are saying the things we are saying.
-Splendid Speakers do also ring the bell for and count lip-smacks and the likes.*
+You could also keep track of annoying habits like lip-smacking.

 How To

-When intoduced by the Toastmaster of the Evening you have one minute to explain the role and what you will do to help us get rid of verbal crutches.
+When introduced by the Toastmaster of the Evening, you have no more than one minute to explain the role and what you will do to help us get rid of verbal crutches.

 How to make use of the bell

-You should ring the bell each time you notice a filler word or anything else you find disturbs your listening.
-Do not however ring the bell more than three times, except if the speaker asks you to.
-Count “everything” that can not be rung.
+Members can ask you to use the bell when they speak.* Only then should ring the bell each time you notice a filler word or anything else you find disturbs your listening.
+Do not, however, ring the bell more than three times.

 Ringing the bell is not an easy feat.
 Once you master it, interrupting others when necessary or claiming your speaking time when challenged will become much easier.

-a) I have become extremely resilient against inturruptions and disturbances
+a) I have become extremely resilient against interruptions and disturbances

 b) It helps me to notice and clean my speaking of bad habits much faster.
-I wish I had an Ah-Counter with me at all times.
+I wish I had an Ah-Counter-Bell with me at all times.